FutureShockco/meeray/docs/launchpad-spec.md

-### Echelon Launchpad: Transactions and HTTP API
+### Echelon Launchpad: Complete Spec (Transactions + HTTP API)

-This document fully specifies the Launchpad domain (transactions and HTTP endpoints) for building a complete Launchpad app on Echelon.
-All amounts are in smallest units unless stated otherwise.
-Tokens use `symbol@issuer` when applicable.
+This document fully specifies the Launchpad domain for building a complete Launchpad app on Echelon.
+It is self-contained; you do not need access to the codebase.

+Conventions
+- All on-chain amounts are provided/accepted in smallest units unless stated otherwise.
+- API responses include both human-readable and raw smallest-unit amounts where relevant.
+- Tokens use `symbol@issuer` when applicable (e.g., `STEEM@echelon-node1`).

+Base URLs and Auth
+- HTTP base path for launchpad: `/launchpad`
+- No authentication headers are required for these read-only endpoints.
+- Transactions are broadcast via the chain’s custom_json mechanism (see Broadcasting section).

 ## Concepts
 - **Launchpad**: A project that launches a token with optional presale and liquidity provisioning.